 5. Once the bar has passed the knee, drive the hips through & the chest forward as you pull the shoulders back.
 Some people may feel the benefit of using the latissimus dorsi to pull the bar upwards towards the waist.
 Hyper extension of the hips is unnecessary, locking out is the

 aim.
 Try to maintain the deep breath as this will support the back and core.

 6. Once the bar has passed the knee, drive the hips through & the chest forward as you pull the shoulders back.
 Some people may feel the benefit of using the latissimus dorsi to pull the bar upwards towards the waist.
 Hyper extension of the hips is unnecessary, locking out is the aim.
 Try to maintain the deep breath as this will support the back and core as we mentioned earlier.

 7. The eccentric (lowering) part of the movement will be performed much quicker than the concentric part.
 Lower the bar by pushing the hips back and when the bar reaches the knee, start to bend the knees.
 Don’t try to control the weight too much, just go down with it.

 8. Keep the chest up and your focus forward as this will stop you from rounding the back & which is better for the back.

-*TIP 1: When deadlifting, use flat soled shoes such as Converse Chuck Taylors, Adidas Boxing shoes or as a last resort, bare foot like Arnie.
+Anatomy of a Deadlift 2*TIP 1: When deadlifting, use flat soled shoes such as Converse Chuck Taylors, Adidas Boxing shoes or as a last resort, bare foot like Arnie.
 This will allow you the proper stability when pushing through the heels.